Chromosome 4 open reading frame 54: Protein

 Expression from four datasets for the human c4orf54 gene from sequencing RNA.
 The highest RNA expression is from skeletal muscle from all four sets but the results vary.

 C4orf54 mRNA expression using microarray data on patients with normal tissues.
 The tissues with highest expression are from the cervix, lymph nodes, skin, and thyroid.

 C4orf54 mRNA expression using microarray data on patient biceps with infantile-onset Pompe disease.The control samples have higher levels of expression than those with Pompe disease.

 C4orf54 mRNA expression using microarray data on patient bone biopsies before and after surgery with Endogenous Cushing’s Syndrome.
 Expression is slightly increased overall post-surgery.

 C4orf54 mRNA expression using microarray data on patients with SOX11 depletion.
 The control has significantly higher expression.

 C4orf54 human protein is made up of 1793 amino acids.
 This unmodified form has a predicted molecular weight of approximately 190 kDal and a predicted isoelectric point of 9.11.
 This mass is concurrent with results from OMIM.
 The more enriched protein compared to other human proteins was serine(12.9%) and the pattern of serine then threonine was also highly enriched comparatively at 19.1%.
 This aligns with the results found from Motif Scan that the amino acid sequence is serine rich from amino acids 237 to 312.
 There is significant expression in smooth muscle tissue.
 There is a domain of unknown function.

 Post-translational modifications

 The c4orf54 protein is myristylated with over 20 predicted sites.
 There is also significant phosphorylation with 2 experimentally proven sites and over 50 predicted sites.
 One methylation site was found experimentally.

 Structure

 Alpha Fold Tertiary c4orf54 structure with high confidence zoomed in on.
 Color key for model confidence in lower right corner.

 An analysis of the structure using Alpha Fold shows both alpha helices and beta sheets with 70% or more model confidence.
-The alpha helices have an overall higher higher model confidence.
+The alpha helices have an overall higher model confidence.